wavebeem/wavebeem.com/_drafts/js-iterators.md

 This prints 1, 2, 3 two times instead of just once.

 ## Reusable Generators

+If you know that your generator does not rely on external state that might change, you can make it restartable safely.

 JS normally wants *iterables* not *iterators* themselves, so if we wrap the iterable iterators returned from generators then we can iterate over them multiple times: